There is a product called "Guaranteed to Pass Emissions Test Formula"

 If no light is indicated, then you can also look into doing a tune-up on your car yourself.
 This would include changing the spark plugs, replacing PCV valve, replace any vacuum lines that may be worn or leaking, and assure the car is in good working order.
 If these more simple maintenance actions don*t assist in getting the car through a smog test, then you most likely have a more serious issue that will require a qualified mechanical diagnosis.

-〉 Answered on Nov 20th, 2010 by Karen Salvaggio, Owner/ Editor Thunder Valley Racing and Professional Race Car Driver at Thunder Valley Racing
+〉 Answered on Nov 20th, 2010 by Karen Salvaggio, Owner - Professional Race Car Driver at Thunder Valley Racing

 In some states as Missouri if you provide receipts up to $300 in efforts of emissions repair they may issue a waiver.
 I recommend checking your state requirements first.
 Situations such as this can be costly in a hurry especially exhaust repairs.
 Check your states laws in waivers before you dig too deep in your pockets.